This is a review of the Vanguard exchange-traded fund (ETF) also known as VYMI.

 - Provides a convenient way to get exposure to international stocks that are expected to have above-average dividend yields

-VYMI holdings consist of almost 1,000 individual dividend stocks.
+VYMI holdings consist of more than 1,000 individual stocks providing dividend income.
 That’s right; you get nearly 1,000 dividend stocks with one single purchase.

 VYMI Dividend & VYMI Dividend Yield

 The VYMI dividend yield is pretty nice from my perspective.
-It is right in my preferred dividend yield “sweet spot” of 3-5%.
+It is usually in my preferred dividend yield “sweet spot” of 3-5%.

 International stocks tend to yield more than US stocks.
-On the other hand, US stocks tend to have higher and more consistent dividend growth.
+On the other hand, good U.S.-based dividend growth stocks tend to have higher and more consistent dividend growth.

-Next, let’s check into that by looking at the VYMI dividend history and VYMI dividend growth rate.
+Next, let’s check into that by discussing the VYMI dividend history and VYMI dividend growth rate.

 VYMI Dividend History

-Reviewing the dividend history should provide some insight into the consistency of cash flow we can expect by investing in the VYMI ETF.
-And more importantly, the growth of that cash flow.
+Reviewing a dividend fund’s history provides insight into the consistency of cash flow we can expect by investing in the VYMI ETF.
+And, more importantly, the growth of that cash flow.

-You should take note that VYMI stock pays dividends quarterly.
-However, each quarterly payout is different.
+You should note that VYMI stock pays dividends 4 times per year during the last month of each calendar quarter.
+Furthermore, each quarterly payout is different.
 The payout depends on which companies in the fund are paying their dividends and when.

-If you require a consistent cash payout each quarter, the VYMI ETF does not provide that.
-So we will look at dividend history on an annual basis.
+If you require monthly dividends or a consistent cash payout each quarter, the VYMI ETF does not provide that.

 VYMI Dividend Growth Rate

-The short term track record of dividend growth looks very good.
-On the other hand, I am a little skeptical that the dividends will continue to grow at this rate.
+The fund’s first couple of years’ track record of dividend growth was very good.
+On the other hand, when I first reviewed the fund in 2019, I was skeptical that the dividends would continue to grow so quickly.

 VYMI ETF Total Return

-According to Vanguard’s website, the ETF has returned on average 9.6% per year since its inception in 2016
+According to Vanguard’s website, the ETF returned an average of about 9% per year since its inception in 2016 through 2021.

 VYMI ETF Expense Ratio